mprskalo01/finance-dashboard-project/README.md

 ## Overview

-FAInance is a sophisticated financial management web application that leverages artificial intelligence to provide business intelligence and forecasting capabilities.
-Built with modern web technologies, it seamlessly integrates into existing business environments to deliver actionable financial insights and predictive analytics.
+FAInance is a web application that leverages artificial intelligence to provide forecasting capabilities.
+Built with modern web technologies, it delivers financial insights and predictive analytics.

 ## Key Features